Star And Garter, W1F 7NX

 They have an upstairs room as well, and there are signs advertising that it is bookable, though in Ewan's experience it's only occasionally been open, and they close it earlier than downstairs.
 However, it's pleasant and not too crowded, and has one handpull with London Pride.

 On a visit in June 2008, the ales on pump were London Pride, Shepherd Neame Spitfire and Greene King IPA, entirely unchanged in January 2013 (albeit a little more expensive, by now £3.80/pint).
-The ales were again the same on our May 2013 visit.
+The ales were again the same on our May 2013 visit, and still the same in September 2016.

 There are filled rolls available behind the bar.